Ashley v Chief Constable of Sussex

 Summary: Appeal concerning whether a damages claim arising out of the fatal shooting of the deceased by a police officer should be permitted to proceed.

-Aidan Eardley QC (Intervening Party)
+Aidan Eardley KC (Intervening Party)

 Instructing Solicitors: Russell Jones & Walker